Leeds: Student City Guide

 Universities in Leeds

-The city's most well known university, the University of Leeds is one of the 18 research-intensive Russell Group unis and typically appears in the top 10 of the main UK university league tables.
+The University of Leeds is one of the 18 research-intensive Russell Group unis and typically appears in the top 15 of the main UK university league tables.

-The university is the fifth largest in the country, with over 34,000 students, but it's also one of the unis that receives the most applications every year, meaning some courses can be quite competitive to get on.
+The university is one of the largest in the country, with over 36,000 students, and it receives some of the highest numbers of applications every year, meaning some courses can be quite competitive to get on.

-It also boasts one of the best students' union in the country, with over 300 clubs and societies, as well as a 360-seat student theatre, cafes, bars, music venues and a three-room nightclub which plays host to Fruity every Friday - an event guaranteed to become a major part of your uni experience.
+It also boasts one of the best Students' Unions in the country, with over 300 clubs and societies, as well as a 360-seat student theatre, cafes, bars, music venues and a three-room nightclub which plays host to Fruity every Friday – an event guaranteed to become a major part of your uni experience.

 Leeds Beckett University

-The University of Leeds' main rival, Leeds Beckett is the city's second biggest university with around 28,000 students.
-You might also know it as Leeds Metropolitan University, which was it's name up until 2014 when it was rebranded.
+The University of Leeds' main rival, Leeds Beckett is the city's second-biggest university with over 15,000 undergraduate students and around 5,000 postgraduate students.
+You might also know it as Leeds Metropolitan University, which was its name up until 2014 when it was rebranded.

 Leeds Beckett is divided between two main campuses – one in the city centre, just a stone's throw away from the University of Leeds, and the other in a 100-acre park in Headingley, three miles north of the city.